Cleanroom qualification

 Other measurements

-We are also there for you for further measurements and tests at your Cleanroom:
+We are also there for you for further measurements and tests in your cleanroom:

 - Sound pressure level measurement